 1. What is a UX designer?

-In order to gain a comprehensive insight into the difference between a product designer and a UX designer, it’s important that we get a good understanding of both job specifications.
-Of the two, more people tend to have a good sense of what is involved in being a UX designer.
 Fundamentally, UX designers focus on user satisfaction and ensuring that the product actually fulfills the user’s needs.
-UX designers design with user interaction as their main focus, ensuring they’re continually improving the usability and accessibility of the product.
+They design with user interaction as their main focus, ensuring they’re continually improving the usability and accessibility of the product.

 A UX designer will take control of the full scope of the design thinking process, from the research to the ideation, and remain people-driven at all times.
-Getting into the user’s mindset is integral to a UX designer’s role, as is both user testing and prototyping.
-In short, the UX designer is responsible for ensuring the product is as optimised as possible for the user.
+Getting into the user’s mindset is integral to the role, as is both user testing and prototyping.
+In short, they are responsible for ensuring the product is as optimized as possible for the user.

 2. What is a product designer?